racca3141/UPC/README.md

 # UPC
 Build a UPC-A label.
-Here is a link on how it's made -- https://www.quora.com/How-do-barcodes-work-1 Here is another useful link -- https://www.wikihow.com/Read-12-Digit-UPC-Barcodes
+Here is a link on how it's made -- https://www.quora.com/How-do-barcodes-work-1

-//from left to right where b is a single black line
+Here is another useful link -- https://www.wikihow.com/Read-12-Digit-UPC-Barcodes

-//and w is a single white line
+//from left to right where b is a single black line and w is a single white line:

 //bar left